AnaGajardoni/kickstarter-analysis/Written_Report_Template.md

 2. Throughout the year, fundings for theater tend to be more successful than fail, however, in December the chances of failure and success are just the same, making December a risky choice to start a campaign.

 - What can you conclude about the Outcomes based on Goals?

-As mentioned above, the Outcome based on Goals shows that the amount being smaller does not necessarily guarantee a successful outcome given that the most successful ranges are from 25000 to 29999 and 30000 tp 34999.
+As mentioned above in the analysis, the Outcome based on Goals shows that the amount being smaller does not necessarily guarantee a successful outcome given that the most successful ranges are from 25000 to 29999 and 30000 to 34999.
 There is one range that is 100%, but there is just one funding in that range making it not a very good example of success given we do not have a good mass of data to work with.

 - What are some limitations of this dataset?